Niikelion/Guider/examples/basic/README.md

 	engine.addChild(root);
 ```

 And we are finally done!
+Wow, that was a lot of code for a simple 2 button, 1 text example, wasn't it?
+Fortunately for us, there is easier way to do this in guider - styles!

 To learn more about Guider features, check out other examples.